I no longer wish to travel. How do I apply for a refund?

 Is there a deadline for claiming a refund?

-Whilst we can refund you the price of your ticket, we can’t refund you any delivery charges you paid when buying it.
+Where your tickets posted?
+We can refund you the price of your ticket, but we can’t refund any delivery charges you paid when buying it.